deanishe/alfred-workflow/_sources/supported-versions.rst.txt

     **This includes Python 3**.

-    (But if you manage to add full Python 3 support without breaking 2.6, a pull request would be gratefully accepted.)
+    Python 3 support will be added in a new major version of the library when it is added to macOS in Catalina.

 Here is the `full list of new features in Python 2.7`_, but the